 Round 4: Preference Round

 Preference has the potential to be an emotional round, for both you and the sorority girls in the chapter.
 This is the last chance to talk to your remaining sororities before bid day.
 At this point, you’ll go to a maximum of three houses, where you’ll only talk to one girl (usually someone you’ve talked to during a previous round).
 This may be the defining moment when you realize, “Wow, I really love this sorority.”
 This is your shot to emphasize your interest in the chapter and prove why you would be a good fit, while also continuing to connect with your sorority girl.

 Since preference night is the most serious and formal of the rounds, save your best look for last.
 Think cocktail dresses for sorority rush that you might sport for a family wedding and, again, let your personal style peek through.
 Avoid anything too fitted, super short, or low-cut.
 Add sleek heels and simple jewelry for the finishing touches to your preference night dress.

 On sorority bid day, you’ll finally open your bid card and discover which chapter will be your new home away from home.
 The sorority will probably have matching t-shirts with your new letters for all pledges to wear, so come prepared sporting something that you can quickly slip your new spirit wear over.
 You’ll officially meet your new pledge class, and get swept away for fun activities with your soon-to-be sorority sisters.

-From going on your first house tour and learning about each chapter, to participating in pref night and finding your perfect house, sorority recruitment is a process you’ll never forget.
-Your day of recruitment may seem be daunting, but just remember that by the end of this process you’ll gain lifelong friends.
+From going on your first house tour and learning about each chapter, to participating in preference night and finding your perfect house, sorority recruitment is a process you’ll never forget.
+Your first day of recruitment may seem daunting, but just remember that by the end of this process you’ll gain lifelong friends.
 By following our guide, you’ll always look the part and hopefully stand out from the rest.
 Best of luck, potential rushees!